MicrosoftDocs/azure-ai-docs/articles/search/search-markdown-data.md

 You can use the portal to delete indexes, indexers, and data sources.

 ## Next steps

-Now that you're familiar with the basics of Azure Blob indexing, let's take a closer look at indexer configuration for JSON blobs in Azure Storage.
+Now that you're familiar with the basics of Azure Blob indexing, let's take a closer look at indexer configuration for Markdown blobs in Azure Storage.

 > [!div class="nextstepaction"]
 > [Configure Markdown blob indexing](search-how-to-index-markdown-blobs.md)